jiarong/blog/asseSum/Qs.rst

   pasture sequence? though the overall amount is  very low.
 For contig coverage, how long and how perfect is the match requirement?

 The amount of basepairs shared between forest and pasture take up larger portion in pasture just because pasture assembly is smaller.
-My main question here is *why the forest assembly is smaller?* The conclusion I get here is that the DNA content change a lot after land conversion based on the < 5% similarity.
+My main question here is *why the forest assembly is smaller?* I do know to the answer now.
+The conclusion I get here is that the DNA content change a lot after land conversion based on the < 5% similarity.
 If we want to fit in the "forest history shown in pasture sequence" story, the forest assembly should be close to a subset of pasture.

 ::